dmxcody/212-spring-2019/lab-01/readme.md

 #### Questions
 1. Paste the source code of your program
 1. What is the maximum length of a string you can store in this array?
 How many bytes long is that?
-2. What is the memory address of the null character?
 3. What happens if you try to assign a string longer than the max length?
 If you are unsure, try it!
 4. What do the numeric values printed out when a `char` is cast to an int represent?
 5. What happens if you print the contents of the array without making an assignment (initializing the array)?

 ### 4.3 Exercise 3

-For this excercise you will write a recursive program that performs multiplication without using the `*` operator.
-For this excercise you must write both a `main`, and a function to perform the recursive multiplication.
+For this exercise you will write a program that performs multiplication without using the `*` operator.
+For this excercise you must write both a `main`, and a function `int mul(int a, int b)` to perform the multiplication.
-Your program should instantiate at least two integer variables and run the function.
+Your main function should instantiate at least two integer variables and call the `mul` function.

 #### Questions
-1. Pase the source code of your program
+1. Paste the source code of your program
-1. What are the memory addresses of your variables within `main` and within your function?
-Why might these differ?
-1. As your multiplication function executes, watch the call stack.
-How many calls are made to mutliply `2` and `4`?
+1. As your multiplication function executes, how many iterations in the main loop of your function are performed to multiply `2` and `4`?
-1. Examine the values of the variables throughout the call stack, which values change?
+1. Using the debugger, examine the values of the variables throughout a step-by-step execution, which values change when we multiply `2` and `3`?
-1. Modify the value of a variable from the first call to the function, what impact does this have on the final answer?

 ## Submission
 You will submit a single **text file** named `lab-01.txt` containing all your answers on [Gradescope](http://gradescope.com).
 Please ensure your text file has the following format: